 5. Global coordination and cooperation towards common regulatory reporting frameworks could be a catalyst in the identification of exposures and understanding of impacts of climate-related risks on financial institutions, financial sectors and to the broader financial system.
-Authorities and standard-setting bodies are encouraged to work towards common regulatory reporting requirements as part of future work.
+Where authorities and standard-setting bodies have needs for similar types of data, they are encouraged to work towards common regulatory reporting requirements and common data sets as part of future work.